 This long-established practice of designating Special Areas and PSSAs fully supports the SDG 14 target to increase coverage of marine protected areas.

 here or on the image below to read about Particularly Sensitive Sea Areas (PSSAs).

 MARPOL recognizes the need for more stringent requirements to manage and protect so-called Special Areas, due to their ecology and their sea traffic.

 A total of 19 Special Areas have been adopted.
 They include enclosed or semi-enclosed seas, such as the Mediterranean Sea, Baltic Sea, Black Sea and Red Sea areas, and much larger ocean expanses such as the Southern South Africa waters and the Western European waters.

 This recognition of special areas, alongside global regulation, is a clear indication of a strong IMO awareness of – and total commitment to – the fundamental importance of protecting and preserving the world's seas and oceans as vital life support systems for all peoples.

 The Antarctic has enjoyed Special Area status since 1992.
 Oily discharges into the sea and garbage disposal overboard are totally prohibited.
-In addition, a total ban on the carriage or use of heavy fuel oils took effect on 1 August 2011, under a MARPOL Annex I regulation.
+Read more about the Polar Code

 Marine litter presents a huge problem in our oceans, with some scientists warning that, by 2050, the quantity of plastics in the oceans will outweigh fish.